libretro/docs/docs/guides/runahead.md

 Why bother with Two-Instance mode at all?
 Many of the cores do not leave audio emulation in a clean state after loading state, so you would get buzzing.
 Using Two-Instance mode makes the primary core not do any load states and avoids that.

 In Single-Instance mode, it is possible to improve performance further by running ahead without loading state while input is clean, but I am not currently doing that.
-I'd imagine there'd be issues if calling the "run a frame" function left you in a state further along than a single frame.
+I'd imagine there would be issues if calling the "run a frame" function left you in a state further along than a single frame.

 I'm also not doing any speculative inputs at all.